TopSpectrum/rails_multisite/README.md

 This README.md file is actively being developed and is a work in progress.

 This plugin allows you to host multiple sites using the same runtime.
-In the Ruby world, this is called "multisite."
+In the Rails world, this is called "multisite."

 ### Modes of operation